Virtual-Coffee/VC-Community-Docs/coffees/README.md

 # Coffee Chats

-Welcome to the Coffee docs!
-Thank you all for supporting Virtual Coffee!
+Welcome to the Coffee docs! **Thank you all for supporting Virtual Coffee!**

-Just a friendly reminder that being a room leader/notetaker shouldn't be something that stresses you out.
+> :triangular_flag_on_post: Hey - Just a friendly reminder that being a room leader/notetaker shouldn't be something that stresses you out.
 Every person in the room has the opportunity to contribute to the conversation and/or to add notes.

 The goal for Coffees is to be part of a community and not to distance ourselves from it.
 These docs are to written with the intention of supporting our wonderful volunteers.